s3rgiosan/wp-media-chrome/README.md

 > What options users see in the editor.

-UI settings control which customization options are available in the block editor.
-These settings do not change how the media player behaves on the frontend — they only determine which settings users can modify in the editor.
+UI settings control which customization options appear in the block editor.
+They do not affect the media player's behavior on the frontend — only what users can modify.

 By default, all customization options are enabled.
 To limit available options, add the following to your `theme.json` (example shows all options enabled for the video embed block):